 Germany: Lake Constance

 Rolling and flat terrain on a mix of paved bike paths and quiet roads.
 Moderate cycling level.
-Leisurely level with an electric-assist bicycle.
+Leisurely level with an e-bike.

-7 nights lodging, 7 breakfasts, 5 dinners, snacks, rental hybrid or road bike, van support, cue sheets, and trained bilingual guides.
+7 nights lodging, 7 breakfasts, 5 dinners, snacks, rental hybrid or road bike, van support, electronic gps files, and trained bilingual guides.

 Fly in and out of Zurich, Switzerland.
 Then take a train to our starting hotel.

 "I loved the tour and thought the leaders were awesome, people on the trip were great fun, and the scenery and bike were wonderful."

 Germany Bike Tour Itinerary

 DAY 1: We gather in Konstanz, Germany a centuries-old European crossroads that has evolved into a bustling university town.
 Join us for your rental bike fitting and then spend the afternoon enjoying the city’s vibrant culture and rich history.
 Explore the Old Town of Niederburg and its 11th century Münster Cathedral, visit the harbor to watch the sailboats navigate the sparkling waters, or relax with a beer at one of the many German biergartens.
 In the evening, we reconvene for an orientation and dinner together.
 0 miles.

 DAY 2: We begin our exploration of Lake Constance with a loop ride that takes us across country lines to one of the best preserved medieval towns in Europe: Stein am Rhein, Switzerland.
 Here, the Rhine River leaves Lake Constance to continue its course through Switzerland, forming the Rhinefall, the highest waterfall in Europe.